Dictionary English German: packen

 to containerise [Br.]in Container packen / verpacken

-idiom to grab sb. by the stacking swivel [coll.
+to grab sb. by the stacking swivel [coll.
 USMC term]jdn. am Schlawittchen / Schlafittchen packen [ugs.]
+[Redewendung]

 to grab sb. by the throatjdn. an der Gurgel packen